blynkkk/docs/blynk.apps/device-management/README.md

 ![Timeline](https://user-images.githubusercontent.com/72790181/119669742-f7d44480-be40-11eb-8374-9162ffef0960.png)

 **Timeline** tab displays all events related to this device.
-Events are also displayed in the Alerts tab
+Events are also displayed in the Notifications tab

 ![Device settings](https://user-images.githubusercontent.com/72790181/119669773-fc98f880-be40-11eb-986e-1e8fa128075d.png)